 In 2013, Auto Rental News celebrates 25 years of publication.
 Anniversaries are always a good time to take stock of where you’ve been and where you want to go.
 So I descended into the bowels of the building to the musty stacks of back issues for an education.

-In perusing 25 years’ worth of articles, news items and editorials patterns started to form; cycles became clear; issues emerged and re-emerged, and emerged again.
-And some commonly held beliefs that I’ve heard throughout the years look more like myths with the benefit of time.
+In perusing 25 years’ worth of magazines patterns started to form; cycles became clear; issues emerged and re-emerged.
+And some commonly held beliefs that I’ve heard throughout the years look more like myths with the benefit of time:

 “Car rental rates aren’t equal to the value of the service.”

-A better analysis would be to track your revenue per month through the years and adjust it for inflation.
-Even more importantly, make sure your expense ratios are in line and that your fleet costs don’t get out of whack.
+A better analysis would be to track your revenue per month and make sure your expense ratios are in line and that your fleet costs don’t get out of whack.
 The good news is that today you have tools to better control these things — while you’ll never control the rental rate of a tuxedo.

-“There is so much turmoil in this business today; it wasn’t like this when I started.”
+“There is so much turmoil today; it wasn’t like this when I started.”

-In our first year of publication, the big story was the push by the airports to assess fees from off-airport rental companies picking up airline passengers.
-Off-airport companies suddenly had a new fee structure tied to revenues and it pitted the big on-airport companies against the upstarts.
+In our first year, the big story was the push by the airports to assess fees from off-airport rental companies picking up airline passengers.
+Off-airport companies suddenly had new fees tied to revenues and it pitted the big on-airport companies against the upstarts.
 It wasn’t pretty.

-In our first few years we devoted countless articles to the licensing or all-out ban on the sale of collision damage waivers (CDW) as countless state legislatures took up the cause.
-“CDW is being attacked so heavily and by so many groups of people, that it appears that its future may be short-lived,” one editorial read.
+In those early years we devoted countless articles to the licensing or all-out ban on the sale of collision damage waivers (CDW) as countless state legislatures took up the cause.

 From 1995 to 1997, seven of the top car rental companies were sold to new owners or went public.
-Moving forward, issues such as vicarious liability, caps on a renter’s damage responsibility and the rise of excise taxation threatened the very existence of many companies.
+After that, issues such as vicarious liability, caps on a renter’s damage responsibility and the rise of excise taxation threatened the very existence of many companies.

-“I pay my association fee, but it seems like nothing ever gets done.”
+“I pay my association fee, but nothing ever gets done.”

-The evidence to the contrary is on the pages of ARN: In our first year we proudly reported that the American Car Rental Association (ACRA) was victorious in defeating the all-powerful National Automobile Dealer Association and its proposal to end discounts for fleet sales to car rental.
+The evidence is to the contrary: In our first year the American Car Rental Association (ACRA) was victorious in defeating the all-powerful National Automobile Dealer Association and its proposal to end discounts for fleet sales to car rental.

-Also in 1998, the state of New York passed a bill that forced more than 300 rental car companies to close because it banned the sale of CDWs and limited the renter’s liability to $100 in damage costs per occurrence.
+Also in 1998, the state of New York passed a bill that banned the sale of CDWs and limited the renter’s liability to $100 in damage costs.
 The New York Vehicle Rental Association was instrumental in getting the bill amended.

-ACRA and other coalitions fought for years to defeat unlimited vicarious liability in several states — a policy that had cost the industry more than $100 million each year in jury awards and settlements.
+ACRA and other coalitions fought for years to defeat unlimited vicarious liability.
 In 2005, the federal highway bill eradicated it.

-But the greatest successes may have been putting the brakes on legislation that never passed, such as the onerous and predatory taxes, fees and surcharges heaped on the industry in the past 15 years.
+But the greatest successes may have been putting the brakes on legislation that never passed, such as the predatory taxes, fees and surcharges heaped on the industry in the past 15 years.

-Yes, associations serving the auto rental industry have reinvented themselves more times than Madonna.
-But through the years they have managed to affect positive change for the industry.
-Today, ACRA is the strongest it has been in many years.
+Through the years ACRA has managed to affect positive change for the industry, and today, it is the strongest it has been in many years.

 “The industry was in a much better place back then, sigh.”

-Consider these points: Yugo no longer advertises in ARN as having “the best new car protection of any subcompact sold in America.”
-Articles no longer equate the cost and maintenance of a good computer system to a manager’s yearly salary.
+Consider that Yugo no longer advertises in ARN as having “the best new car protection of any subcompact sold in America.”
+Articles no longer equate the cost of a good computer system to a manager’s yearly salary.
 Rental is no longer the dumping ground for manufacturers’ overcapacity.
-Automation has leveled the playing field and provided an unprecedented level of transparency.
+Automation has leveled the playing field and provides an unprecedented level of transparency.